CryptoBlades/cb-gitbook-wiki/skill/what-is-skill/README.md

-# What is SKILL?
+# What is $XWeapon?

-SKILL serves as the native currency for CryptoBlades.
-Players leverage SKILL to acquire characters, forge and reforge weapons, and to buy and sell on the CryptoBlades marketplace.
+$XWeapon serves as the native currency for CryptoWar.
+Players leverage $XWeapon to acquire characters, forge and reforge weapons, and to buy and sell on the CryptoWar marketplace.

-There is a maximum supply of 1,000,000 SKILL tokens.
+There is a maximum supply of 1,000,000 $XWeapon tokens.

 The supply of SKILL is designated as follows: